 CHARLES JORDAN LEGACY COMMUNITY SERVICE SCHOLARSHIP

-- Student MUST have a solid belief in the importance of and history of community service in their community, with a minimum of 20 hours of community service preformed each calendar year.
+- Student must have a solid belief in the importance of service and a history of service in their community, with a minimum of 20 hours of community service performed each calendar year.

 - Student must be in good academic standing, meaning not on academic probation or in an academic remediation program as defined by the private high school they are attending.

 - Student must provide one letter of recommendation:

 - 1) A professional letter of recommendation from a community or nonprofit leader

 2) An academic letter of recommendation from a teacher, counselor, principal, coach, or school official.
 Note: Letters of recommendation from immediate family members will not be accepted.

 - Student must submit a transcript showing cumulative GPA and good academic standing (incoming freshmen should include eighth grade transcripts).

 - Student must submit a 500 – 750 word essay addressing the current year’s prompt.